hernok/Front-end-arbeidskrav/README.md

 ## Contact

-For any inquiries, you can reach out to me at hernok@hotmail.com.
+If you wish to contact me, you can get hold of me here: hernok@hotmail.com.

 ## Credits